Corporate Responsibility Report

 Energy saving products are increasingly important to our customers.
-Included in our offerings are window treatments with insulating properties under the Insola brand and others.
-These products are identified with the e²symbol, our designation for products that could create energy savings for our customers.
-All shower heads in the current in-store assortment have a maximum flow rate of 2.0 gallons per minute which helps reduce water consumption.
+Included in our offerings are window treatments with insulating properties under the INSOLA® brand and others.
+All shower heads in the current in-store assortment have a maximum flow rate of 2.0 gallons per minute, which helps reduce water consumption.
+Smart home products, such as smart thermostats, are also available for our customers looking to achieve energy savings.

 buybuy BABY offers a variety of organic products.
-The assortment includes layette and bedding made of organic cotton, organic fiber plush toys, as well as organic cotton towels and washcloths. buybuy BABY also offers mattresses made with organic materials and a number of GREENGUARD certified mattresses and cribs.
+The assortment includes layette and bedding made of organic cotton, organic fiber plush toys, as well as organic cotton towels and washcloths. buybuy BABY also offers mattresses made with organic materials and a number of GREENGUARD certified mattresses and cribs, as well as crib mattresses, gliders, and car seats that satisfy federal flammability requirements without the use of chemical flame retardants.
 Products bearing the GREENGUARD mark are certified by an independent third-party organization as having low emissions of volatile organic compounds.
 Customers can also choose from an assortment of organic baby food options and natural cleaning products.

 Christmas Tree Shops, Christmas Tree Shops andThat!, andThat!